Andrea Sala (footballer)

-Andrea Sala (born 16 September 1993) is an Italian footballer who plays as a goalkeeper who plays for club Crotone.
+Andrea Sala (born 16 September 1993) is an Italian footballer who plays as a goalkeeper who plays for club Vado.

 Career

 Pro Patria

 Born in Saronno, the Province of Varese, Lombardy, Sala started his professional career at Pro Patria, located in Busto Arsizio, also in the Province of Varese.
 Sala had played for Pro Patria since ca.2005, for the Giovanissimi team.
 Sala made his professional debut during 2010–11 Lega Pro Seconda Divisione.
 That season Luca Anania was the starting keeper and Matteo Andreoletti was the second keeper, while Sala was a player of Berretti reserve team.
 However Sala also played in the round 12, replacing Matteo Serafini after Anania was sent off.
 Sala also played in the next round.